Game and Tournament Rules

 Participation Rules

-• Each coach/team manager shall inform all players during recruitment and on game day that the tournament is a fund-raising event.
-While no player will be turned away for lack of a voluntary donation, each coach/manager shall inform players of the requested donation amount, and shall email online registration links to all players several times prior to the date of the tournament.
+• Each coach/team manager shall inform all players during recruitment and prior to game day that the tournament is a fund-raising event.
+While no player will be turned away for lack of a voluntary donation, each coach/manager shall inform players of the requested donation amount and shall email online registration links to all players several times prior to the date of the tournament.

 • Manhattan Beach elementary schools may enter one or more teams

-• MBMS and MCHS may combine to enter one or more teams (MCHS may include Hermosa Beach resident parents)
+• MBMS and MCHS may enter their own teams, or may combine to enter one or more teams.
+MCHS may include Hermosa Beach resident parents of MCHS students.

-• Additional South Bay schools may enter one or more teams with permission of the tournament director
+• Additional South Bay schools or districts may enter one or more teams with permission of the tournament director, provided that the players affiliate with the team based on the attendance of their youngest child at the school or in the district that the team represents.

-• A parent must play for the school of their youngest attendee to an eligible school.
+• A player must play for the school of their youngest attendee to an eligible school.
 Exceptions:

-• Residents of Manhattan Beach and Hermosa Beach with no children in an eligible school may play as a “free agent”
+• Players with no children in an eligible school may play as a “free agent.”

 • Each participant shall be eligible to play for only one squad throughout the day, including in any playoff or championship game, even if the school or group with which that player is affiliated provides more than one team.
 Penalties against a second team using a player are in the discretion of the umpires and tournament director, and may include declaration of forfeit.